 CAPT.
 JAMIE ROUSE

-I have been really blessed over the past several years first, with an unbelievable team: my wife, Kati (CEO, CFO, web designer, editor, The Fish Pimp), Guides Matt Millner and Tony Simmons, who bring a lot to the table.
-Secondly, the birth of my little girl, Allie, on January 12, 2008.
-Wow!
-I'm a dad!
-And now, our newest team member, Thomas, born on October 6, 2010.
-Allie has already been introduced to a fly rod, and Thomas will be soon!
-Look forward to fishing with you.
+I have been really blessed over the past several years.
+First, with an unbelievable team: my wife Kati (CEO, CFO, web designer and editor), and guides Matt Millner and Tony Simmons, who all bring a lot to the table.
+Secondly, the birth of my little girl Allie, who is now 6-- Wow!
+I’m a dad!—and our son Thomas, almost 4.
+Of course, both Allie and Thomas have been introduced to a fly rod.
+I look forward to fishing with YOU.

-For me the joy of Arkansas Rivers started out simply enough as a boy playing in the JFK campgrounds, with the Little Red River serving as a backdrop to the adventures of childhood.
-On my path through this wonderful world the river managed to go from a fun place to visit to the place where I NEEDED to be!
+For me the joy of Arkansas rivers started out simply enough as a boy playing in the JFK campgrounds with the Little Red River serving as a backdrop.
+Along the way, the river became more than a fun place to visit; it was the place I NEEDED to be!
 Some things just happen, and for me it took one afternoon for all of my focus and desire to land on one thing…Fly Fishing!
-Once that realization was made, my life took on a reorganization of sorts into two categories: time on the water, and time spent thinking about being on the water.
-This new direction has brought me more excitement and light than I could have imagined.
-This is the excitement I want to share with whoever wants to take the time to find it.
+Once that realization was made, my life could be described under two headings: time spent on the water, and time spent thinking about being on the water.
+This new direction has brought me more excitement than I could have ever imagined.
+And it is this excitement that I want to share with anyone who wants to take the time to find it.

-The time I’ve spent as an angler along with the past seven years of guiding have given me a deep love for teaching and sharing such a wonderful pursuit in amazing environments.
-Not only do we get to fish, but we do it in the state I’ve called home for 28 years!
-The same drive and desire for learning that took me through two undergraduate degrees and a masters degree is now used for learning and teaching the wonderful pursuit of fly-fishing.
-We all learn every time we hit the water!
-I have been very fortunate to have many teachers of many techniques in many locations across the country, and I use all of my experiences to provide you the trip you desire.
-I served as vice president for Chapter 722 of Trout Unlimited, and am currently Chapter President.
+The time I’ve spent as an angler as well as the past seven years of guiding has given me a deep love for teaching and sharing what I’ve learned.
+Not only do my clients and I get to fish, but we do it in the beautiful state I’ve called home for 28 years!
+The same drive and desire for learning that took me through two undergraduate degrees and a master’s degree is now used for learning and teaching the wonderful pursuit of fly fishing.
+We all learn every time we hit the water.
+I have been very fortunate to have many teachers of many techniques in many locations across country, and I use all of my experiences to provide my clients with the trip they desire.
+I have served as vice president for Chapter 722 of Trout Unlimited, and am currently chapter president.
 I recently finished guiding the rainbow trout season in Alaska.

-The River also ran me smack dab into my wonderful wife, Taylor, and her son (my little home boy) Andrew.
-No matter your skill set or goals, I look forward to sharing a day of fishing and fun that will leave your spirit enriched, your abilities improved, and a little music in your step!
+No matter your skill set or goals, I look forward to sharing a day of fishing and fun that will leave your spirit enriched, your abilities improved, and put a spring in your step!

 "Angling may be said to be so like the mathematics that it can never be fully